tamagusko/paper2mp3/README.md

 Function to convert pdf to text.
 Retrieved from: https://pdfminersix.readthedocs.io/en/latest/tutorial/composable.html
 <a id="2">[2]</a>
-Function to converts text to mp3.
+Function to convert text to mp3.
 Retrieved from: https://github.com/kjanjua26/HearPapers